Spirited Away(Official Studio Ghibli Website) is an acclaimed 2001 animated feature film directed by the legendary Hayao Miyazaki.

 Chihiro Ogino | Voice Actor: Daveigh Chase

-Chihiro Ogino, the protagonist of Spirited Away
+Chihiro Ogino, the brave protagonist of Spirited Away

 Chihiro Ogino’s Basic Information